 Why Data Matters

-A significant shift in focus for IT is how to manage and deploy data-intensive applications.
-Where DevOps has focused on lightweight applications, there is an entirely new list of considerations that need to be dealt with when we begin to work with data-intensive applications.
+A major shift in focus for IT is how to manage and deploy data-intensive applications.
+Where DevOps focused on lightweight applications, there is a completely new list of considerations that need to be dealt with when we begin to work with data-intensive applications.

 Data management practices are central to the entire application lifecycle.
 Developments in machine learning and data science applications require vast amounts of training data.
 Deployment raises other issues because data-intensive applications need to take into consideration the concept of locality.
-If you want to meet performance expectations processes, there would need to be a new deployment near where the data will generate.
-Because different groups use data within an organization, access to that data, IT needs to provide access control and governance.
+Processes need to be deployed near where the data is generated to meet performance expectations.
+Because data is used by different groups within an organization, the access to that data, IT needs to provide access control and governance.

 DataOps For Data-Driven Applications

-DataOps will require a data fabric capable of providing access to massive volumes of data.
-While at the same time, having the ability to manage different types of data, including legacy structured data as well as unstructured and streaming data.
-With the development of a global data fabric, IT will be able to manage data across multiple physical locations and process it with vast stores of computing engines, including containerized methods.
+DataOps will require a data fabric capable of providing access to massive volumes of data while at the same time having the ability to manage different types of data, including legacy structured data as well as unstructured and streaming data.
+With the development of a global data fabric, IT will be able to manage data across multiple physical locations and process it with huge stores of computing engines, including containerized processes.
 Another feature you can expect as part of a dataOps platform is the ability to optimize for data locality.